Dwlad90/stylex-swc-plugin/crates/stylex-shared/README.md

 ## License

 StyleX is MIT licensed.
-Stylex SWC plugin is also MIT licensed.
+StyleX SWC plugin is also MIT licensed.